|

 of the fact that UV-spotlights don't work, and he'd worked out some other

 secret solution.
-(Note that Tesla apparently had been a searchlight
+(Note that Tesla apparently had been an arc-lighting and

 carbon arclight designs in his first private company, and provided the